Welcome to today's edition of the Rush 24-7 podcast.

 The congregation was required to embrace economic parity and disavow the pursuit of middle classness.

-Uh this, folks, this is the church that was instrumental in bringing Barack Obama to Christ.
+This, folks, this is the church that was instrumental in bringing Barack Obama to Christ.

 This was the church advocating radical wealth redistribution, economic parity.

-Everybody has an equal amount of stuff, regardless of who earns it.
+Everybody has an equal amount of stuff regardless of who earns it.

 You can find this kind of rage and anger for the last four years on many Democrat blogs, liberal blogs.